nihalpasham/JWT-based-device-auth/README.md

   - A micropython module (i.e. driver) for the ATECC608A Crypto Authentication device - https://github.com/dmazzella/ucryptoauthlib
   - **You'll also need the Espressif binary toolchain and SDK to build micropython firmware (esp32 port) i.e. some micropython modules (atecc608a driver, mqtt) will need to be frozen into the firmware else you'll run into out of memory issues.**

-# Demo: Secure device authentication with Google IoT Core (Esp32 + micropython + atecc608a)
+Demo: Secure device authentication with Google IoT Core (ESP32 + Micropython + ATECC608a)

-  1. The first step starts with the personlization of your crypto element i.e. the atecc608a needs to be configured for your needs.
+    The first step starts with personalizing the secure element i.e. the atecc608a needs to be configured for your needs.
 (Note -There's a whole bunch of things the chip can do for you.
 This is where the 'expertise' comes in but that's beyond the scope of this little demo).
-  2. For our demo - all you need to do is generate and store an (ECC) private key onboard the cryptochip.
+    For our demo - all you need to do is generate and store an (ECC) private key onboard the cryptochip.
 Although, the datasheet for atecc608a isn't available (its under NDA).
 You could still use its predecessor's datasheet (atecc508a) to do this. - http://ww1.microchip.com/downloads/en/DeviceDoc/20005927A.pdf
-  3. Once you've configured your crypto-chip.
-It should ideally be permanently locked down i.e. no-one can, not even you can access the private-keys or sensitive data directly. **You do this wrong and you end up 0.50$ short.**
+    Once you've configured your crypto-chip.
+It should ideally be permanently locked down i.e. no-one can, not even you can access the private-keys or sensitive data directly.
+You do this wrong and you end up 0.50$ short.
-  4. Set up Google IoT Core on your GCP account with a registry, add a device to it.
+    Set up Google IoT Core on your GCP account with a registry, add a device to it.
 Refer to Google IoT Core's getting started guide for this.
-  4. Retrieve the associated public-key from the chip and upload a PEM formatted version of it to your Google cloud account.
+    Retrieve the associated public-key from the chip and upload a PEM formatted version of it to your Google cloud account.
 Use the pubkey_format.py script to do this.
 Google has a nice little guide for how to upload and tie your key to an device - https://cloud.google.com/iot/docs/how-tos/devices
-  5. From hereon - just follows usage steps.
+    From hereon - just follows usage steps.

 # Usage: